richlowe/illumos-gate/README-ASLR.md

 reboot or at least restart of a majority of services.

-The system-wide ASLR flag is an SMF property on the new service `svc:/system/process-security`, which contains a `secflags` property group, with one boolean property per implemented flag (see, again, `security-flags(5)`).
-At present, this will not take effect (at all) until a reboot.
+The system-wide ASLR flag is an SMF property on the new service `svc:/system/process-security`, which contains a `security_flags` property group, with one boolean property per implemented flag (see, again, `security-flags(5)`).
+These will only affect services (and their children) started via SMF after the values have been changed.

 Per-process setting (and inspecting) of security-flags is done via `psecflags(1)`.

+Per-service setting of security-flags is achievable by the `security_flags` property on the service `method_context`.
+A `default` pseudo-flag specifies the flags from `svc:/system/process-security`, and flags can be added/subtracted from there much the same as with `privileges(5)`.

 ## Privilege